Of Anoka County’s 18 Regional and County Parks, 13 of them offer paddling opportunities.

 Three lakes make up Martin/Linwood Regional Park on the north edge of Anoka County.
 All three lakes are open to paddling, and they each have their own parking area.
 Be aware that 572-acre Linwood Lake gets pretty heavy motor boat use, especially on the weekends.
 Here’s the map.

 Mississippi West is the newest regional park of Anoka County’s park system.
 As of winter 2018 there’s nothing there yet except 273 acres of undeveloped park land—and a boat launch!

-Canoe campsites have been created on Foster Island and Cloquet Island there.
+The County has developed canoe campsites on Foster Island and Cloquet Island there.
 According to Anoka County Park’s Facebook profile, they’re the first formal canoe campsites along the 100-mile stretch of the Mississippi through the Twin Cities metro.
 Cool!

 Rice Creek Chain of Lakes Park Reserve (Centerville/Lino Lakes)